vuejs/vuepress/README.md

 - Vue-powered: the layout system is a Vue app.
 It's also pre-rendered into static HTML.
 And you can register and use Vue components inside markdown content.

+  - Deep markdown customization to make using Vue inside markdown a breeze.

 - Docs first: most of your content will be in Markdown.

 - Largely gitbook compatible: should be easy to migrate existing gitbook docs over, and maintain original URLs.